To Gilligan or Not to Gilligan

 Fast forward two years to the summer of ’74.
 I was 11 and had vaguely figured out that a one night stand was a very brief romance, and the reason the guy and the girl didn’t want to see any more movies together was because they didn’t like kissing.
 Prepubescent me understood that, because girls were yucky and kissing was stupid.

-We were vacationing in Galveston, Texas, that summer.
+We vacationed in Colorado that summer.
 The Righteous Brothers had just released a song titled “Rock and Roll Heaven,” and it was getting heavy airplay, at least once an hour all the way there, all day every day we were there, and all the way back.

 If you’ve never heard “Rock and Roll Heaven,” it’s a tribute to the legacy of musicians who had passed on, including Jimi Hendrix, Janis Joplin, Jim Morrison, Jim Croce, Bobby Darin, and Otis Redding.